theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 1. Movement Detection

-    This algorithm is primarily used for power optimization.
-For example, if we know the user is not moving we do not need to check if they are taking a step as they must be moving to take a step.
-This algorithm starts by calculating the the change in pitch and roll since the last iteration.
-Then it checks if the change in pitch and roll exceeds some threshold value in degrees.
-In much simpler terms, if the accelerometer moves a certain amount of degrees it will be marked as moving.
-Some challenges I encountered while developing this algorithm were the AHRS (Attitude and Heading Reference System) not correctly calculating the accelerometer's position as well as not being accurate.
+    This algorithm is designed to optimize power usage by determining whether the user is moving.
+If the user is stationary, there is no need to check for steps, since movement is a prerequisite for taking a step.
+The algorithm works by calculating the change in pitch and roll angles between the current and previous readings.
+If either the change in pitch or roll exceeds a specified threshold (measured in degrees), the system considers the user to be moving.
+In simpler terms, if the accelerometer detects a significant enough change in orientation, movement is registered.
+While developing this algorithm, I faced challenges with the AHRS (Attitude and Heading Reference System), which sometimes failed to accurately determine the accelerometer's orientation.

     ```cpp
     static float lastRoll = roll, lastPitch = pitch;            //values to find the respective delta values